What is better than a functional and organized closet? Nothing! Come see how to build a custom DIY closet organizer all from scratch!

 After living with this space for many years, I decided to jump right in.
 I actually ripped down my closet before I had a plan, you can see all the behind the scenes right here.
 I knew this would give me the push to just go for it and I’m so glad I did.

-We DIYed our own custom closet built-ins from scratch.
+We built our DIY closet organizer completely from scratch.

 Here’s how I did it.